Recovery time after an abortion will be different for everyone, but you'll usually feel better within a few days.

 - avoiding swimming and spa pools.

-- Infections are easy to treat with antibiotics.
-But, left untreated, they can cause health problems.
-Rare problems can include bleeding too much (haemorrhaging), damage to the cervix and uterus.
-Again, the risk of complications is very low.
+- Infections are easy to treat with antibiotics, but left untreated, they can cause health problems.
+Rare problems can include bleeding too much (haemorrhaging), and damage to the cervix and uterus after a surgical abortion.
+The risk is very low.

 - Avoid having sex for at least two weeks after the abortion.
 If you do, use a condom, with lube, to protect yourself from infection.

-- Avoid travel within 24 hours of an abortion.
+- Avoid travelling away from the area you had your abortion, for 24 hours after the abortion.
 If you must travel, make sure you know how to access emergency services at your destination.

 What about contraception?

-You can get pregnant very soon after an abortion so if you don't want to get pregnant, start contraception straight away or as recommended by the nurse or doctor.
+You can get pregnant very soon after an abortion.
+If you don't want to get pregnant, start contraception straight away or as recommended by the nurse or doctor.

 - For oral contraception (the Pill), it is recommended that you start the day after the abortion.